dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ## Load data into Snowflake
 Now that your environment is set up, you can start loading data into it.
 You will be working within the raw database, using the `jaffle_shop` and stripe schemas to organize your tables.

-1. Create customer table &mdash; First, delete all contents (empty) in the Editor of the Snowflake worksheet.
+1. Create customer table.
+First, delete all contents (empty) in the Editor of the Snowflake worksheet.
 Then, run this SQL command to create the customer table in the `jaffle_shop` schema:

   ```sql
   create table raw.jaffle_shop.customers